-The aim of Kinder Foundation is to help the charitable sector effectively tackle the global challenges of our time.
+The aim of our research is to help the charitable sector effectively tackle the global challenges of our time.
 We want to achieve this by taking the following steps:

 In collaboration with Erasmus and Duke Universities, and inspired by the “effective altruism” movement, our research team has developed a state-of-the-art vetting framework to assess the performance of charitable organisations.
 This framework consists of four steps: